alexandermayorga/petscraper-client/README.md

 ## Notes

-This repository refers only to the front-end of the project.
+This repository only encapsulates the front-end of the project.
 To check the back-end code of this project please refer to:

 https://github.com/alexandermayorga/petscraper